Masļenki border incident

 The Masļenki border incident (Masļenku robežincidents) was an attack by Soviet NKVD troops on 15 June 1940 against the Latvian border posts in the district of Abrene at the then Latvian–Soviet border on the eve of the Soviet occupation of Latvia.

 The incident in fact consisted of three separate nearly simultaneously launched attacks on Latvian border posts by Soviet forces at the early dawn of June 15, 1940.
 Two border posts were actually attacked while another already ongoing attack was suspended.
-As a result, 3 border guards and 2 civilians were killed; 37 were kidnapped and brought to the USSR as hostages.
+As a result, 3 border guards and 2 civilians were killed; 37 were kidnapped and brought to the Soviet Union.

 Background

 Before the occupation in 1940, Latvia's border with the USSR was 352 km long.
 Already since 1920, various military structures had been formed for its protection.
 The most recent, dating from 1935, was the Border Guard Brigade, of which three battalions - the 1st Dagda, the 2nd Zilupe and the 3rd Abrene Battalion - were stationed along the border.
 Each battalion was divided into 4 companies, 12 platoons, 36 patrols and 12 reserve patrols.
 Each patrol guarded a section of the border approximately 3,2 km long.

 Shortly before the occupation of Latvia by the Red Army on June 17, 1940, Soviet Special Forces units carried out previously planned acts of provocation on Estonian and Latvian territory.
 At dawn on June 15, there were attacks on three border patrols of the Third Abrene Battalion.
 One of them - the 2nd patrol of the 1st Company showed resistance and eventually three border guards and two civilians were killed, patrol building burned and many others brought to the Soviet Union as hostages.